yoramzarai/geneanot/README.md

 Please consult the [usage notebook](https://github.com/yoramzarai/geneanot/blob/main/Scripts/usage_examples.ipynb) for more information.

 ## Chromosome Data
+Some of the methods require the chromosome sequence data.
 Two chromosome data **access modes** are supported:
 - `local` - user provides the corresponding chromosome Fasta file
-- `remote` - the package uses the Ensembl REST API to extract sequence from the chromosome
+- `remote` - `genenot` uses the Ensembl REST API to extract sequence from the chromosome

 `local` access implies faster sequence retrival from the chromosome, whereas `remote` access requires network connection and implies a slower sequence retrival.

-The provided chromosome Fasta file, in case of a `local` access mode, MUST contain equal bps per rows in all sequence rows (other than possibly the last row).
+The provided chromosome Fasta file, in case of a `local` access mode, MUST contain equal bps per row in all sequence rows (other than possibly the last row).
 Ensembl chromosome Fasta files comply with this.

 Please consult the [usage notebook](https://github.com/yoramzarai/geneanot/blob/main/Scripts/usage_examples.ipynb) for more information.